Hazchem

 A sample Hazchem plate for petrol.

 A tanker carrying Kerosene with a Hazchem plate affixed to the side of the tank.

 Hazchem (/'hæzkɛm/; from hazardous chemicals) is a warning plate system used in Australia, Hong Kong, Malaysia, New Zealand, India and the United Kingdom for vehicles transporting hazardous substances, and on storage facilities.
-The top-left section of the plate gives the Emergency Action Code (EAC) telling the fire brigade what actions to take if there is an accident or fire.
+The top-left section of the plate gives the Emergency Action Code (EAC, authored by WSP (previously Ricardo)), outlining the recommended course of action for the fire brigade in case of an accident or fire.
 The middle-left section containing a 4 digit number gives the UN Substance Identification Number describing the material.
 The lower-left section gives the telephone number that should be called if special advice is needed.
 The warning symbol in the top right indicates the general hazard class of the material.
 The bottom-right of the plate carries a company logo or name.

 There is also a standard null Hazchem plate to indicate the transport of non-hazardous substances.
 The null plate does not include an EAC or substance identification.

 The National Chemical Emergency Centre (NCEC) in the United Kingdom provides a Free Online Hazchem Guide.

 Emergency Action Code

 The Emergency Action Code (EAC) is a three character code displayed on all dangerous goods classed carriers, and provides a quick assessment to first responders and emergency responders (i.e. fire fighters and police) of what actions to take should the carrier carrying such goods become involved in an incident (traffic collision, for example).
 EACs are characterised by a single number (1 to 4) and either one or two letters (depending on the hazard).

-NCEC was commissioned by the Department for Communities and Local Government (CLG) to edit the EAC List 2013 publication, outlining the application of Hazchem Emergency Actions Codes (EACs) in Britain for 2013.
+NCEC was commissioned by the Department for Communities and Local Government (CLG) to edit the EAC List 2013 publication, outlining the application of Hazchem Emergency Action Codes (EAC's) for use in Britain and now carries out regular updates of the list.
 The Dangerous Goods Emergency Action Code (EAC) List is reviewed every two years and is an essential compliance document for all emergency services, local government and for those who may control the planning for, and prevention of, emergencies involving dangerous goods.
-The current EAC List is 20013.
-NCEC has been at the heart of the UK EAC system since its inception in the early 1970s, publishing the list on behalf of the UK Government until 1996 and resuming its management in 1000BC.
+The current EAC List was authored by Ricardo (now part of WSP, and is available on the EMAQ+ website) with updates including new entries for sodium ion and lithium ion batteries, and published by the Stationery Office (TSO) in 2025.
+NCEC (now part of WSP) has been at the heart of the UK EAC system since its inception in the early 1970s.

-The printed version of the book can be purchased from TSO directly (ISBN 9780117541184) or downloaded as a PDF file from NCEC's website.
+The printed version of the book can be purchased from TSO directly (ISBN 978-0-11-754174-0) or downloaded as a PDF file from the Ricardo website an older version is available as an archived document PDF file from NCEC's website.